 • Recall - a heavy caseload also requires a good memory as you'll be expected to know the details of each case without getting them mixed up.

-• Resilience - the work is emotionally challenging and you'll likely have to deal with individuals and families in crisis on a regular basis.
+• Resilience - the work is emotionally challenging and you'll likely deal with individuals and families in crisis on a regular basis.
 Resilience and the ability to look after your own emotional needs are imperative to succeeding in the job.

 Where can I find relevant work experience?